Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Computability

 for some constant $k$.
 We call the corresponding complexity class $\ER$.
 By abuse of terminology, we use $\ER$ to refer to both decision problems and function problems, and to numerical bounds.
 (Note that if $f(n)$ can be computed in $\ER$, then a running time bound of $O(f(n))$ is itself a subclass of $\ER$.)

-Without reviewing rigorous definitions, we list some variations in the computational model that do not affect the class $\ER$.
-We also omit the proof of the following (standard) proposition, as it is peripheral to the main purpose of this article.
+Without reviewing rigorous definitions, we list some of the many variations in the computational model that do not affect the class $\ER$ in the following proposition.
+The proposition is not really needed in this paper except to motivate $\ER$ as an important complexity class.
+The only tacit dependence is that a random access machine is somewhat closer to both intuitive descriptions of algorithms and actual computers than a Turing machine with a linear tape is.

-\begin{proposition} In any of the following computational models, bounded by elementary recursive computation time except in case 4, the set of decision problems that can be calculated is the same as standard $\ER$. \begin{description} \item[1.]
-A Turing machine with an infinite tree tape rather than a linear tape; or a random access tape addressable by a separate address tape. \item[2.]
-A randomized Turing machine whose answers are only probably correct. \item[3.]
-A quantum Turing machine that can compute in quantum superposition. \item[4.]
-A Turing machine restricted to an elementary recursive bound on computational space and unrestricted computation time. \end{description} \end{proposition}
+\begin{proposition} Each of the following four computational models is the same as standard $\ER$. \begin{enumerate} \item A Turing machine with an $n$-dimensional tape, or a random access tape addressable by a separate address tape, with an elementary recursive bound on computation time. \item A Turing machine restricted to an elementary recursive bound on computational space and unrestricted computation time. \item A randomized Turing machine whose answers are probably correct, with an elementary recursive bound on computation time. \item A quantum Turing machine that can compute in quantum superposition, with an elementary recursive bound on computation time. \end{enumerate} \end{proposition}